No products in the cart.

 If you must dedicate storage room to lower-demand items, place them in far-off corners.
-Workers will make up the additional time required to occasionally pull these items in the time saved by placing frequently pulled products at the front.
+By placing frequently pulled items in the front, you’ll be able to make up for the additional time occasionally required to pull your low-demand stock.

 Warehouses today typically have smaller footprints in sites for faster distribution.
-While in roomy, remote facilities, you had the luxury of spreading out storage on low shelves or racks across the expansive space, you cannot do the same today.
+While roomy old-school facilities gave you the luxury of spreading out storage on low shelves or racks across the expansive space, you can’t do the same today.